JoshWComeau

 Each component gets its own directory:

 I really like this pattern because it keeps the src/components directory relatively clear, while letting me create as many per-component files as I need.
-Creating this structure can be a pain, but I use a command-line tool I created to make it super quick and painless.
+I share more about this pattern in a separate post, Delightful File/Directory Structure in React.

 I also have an src/post-helpers folder.
 Here I store all of the "one-off" components for specific posts, stuff like the SpringMechanism component we saw earlier.
 Ideally, I would colocate these components with their blog posts, but Next is pretty strict about what it allows in the pages directory (and next-mdx-enhanced requires you to keep your posts there).